 One of the things new parents find most surprising is how focused they are on their child’s poop.
 Whether your child struggles with constipation or diarrhea, poop problems can add another layer of stress to starting solids (looking for more information on baby led weaning vs purees?
 Read this).

 First off, know that there will be changes to your child’s poop.
 We expect that.
 Their digestive system has a lot to learn.
 There are ways to help them through the transition and make it more comfortable for everyone.
-(Looking for tips to manage their poops during special occasions or vacations?
-Check this out.)

 This post may contain affiliate links and when you click on the links I may earn a small commission at no charge to you.
 As an Amazon affiliate, I earn a commission from qualifying purchases.

 For most kids, poop will start getting more firm.
 This makes sense given they are going from a liquid diet to one containing solids.
 Some kids will have runnier poop for a while as their body is getting used to the new foods.
 If you notice consistently hard, pellet-like stools or really liquidy stools, you may want to reach out to your doctor or a dietitian to figure out if you need some dietary changes.

 You may also notice some undigested pieces of food at first.
 This is normal until kids really learn to chew their foods properly.
 If your child is having extreme diarrhea (along with vomiting) after trying new foods, bring it up with your pediatrician.
 This can be a sign of a rare food allergy called FPIES.